Friendly-Neighbourhood-Insomniac/CIE-Courses/AS_Math_Y12/1_Algebra.md

 - Substitution and elimination methods for solving simultaneous linear and quadratic equations.
 - Inequalities on a number line, representing solution sets with interval notation and graphing modulus inequalities.
 - Application of the discriminant to determine whether quadratic graphs intersect the x-axis at two points, one point, or not at all.
+- Apply principles in realistic contexts such as laboratory experiments.

 ## Worked Examples
 1. *Nature of roots*: For $x^2-6x+10=0$, determine whether real roots exist.